dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic5.md

 * Your app reads users' calendars in an organization and publishes schedules for a meeting room.

+### Technical Notes

+* To request this permission on the Azure AD Portal, select _Read user calendars_ under Delegated Permissions or _Read calendars in all mailboxes_ under Application Permissions.
+* To requst this permission on the V2 Portal, select _Calendars.Read_ under either Delegated Permissions or Application Permissions.
+* To request this permission when using the V2 endpoint, include the following in your authorization request: `&scope=https%3A%2F%2Fgraph.microsoft.com%2Fcalendars.read%20`

 <a name="Group_ReadWrite_All"></a>
 ## Group.ReadWrite.All